FOREX-Dollar dips before US jobs data; eyes on Italy's vote

 "High-frequency accounts and leveraged specs (speculative traders) have been reported on the bid, though there are plenty of offers ready to cap overdone rallies," analysts from currencies exchange LMAX said in a morning note.

 "There is sure to be plenty of volatility in Asia on Monday as the result of the Italian referendum comes in."
-(Additional reporting by Shinichi Saoshiro in Tokyo; editing by Susan Thomas)
+(Additional reporting by Shinichi Saoshiro in Tokyo, editing by Larry King)

-* bookrunner says price guidance is 77 Euros to market Further company coverage:
+* Verizon internotes will be senior unsecured obligations of Verizon and may be offered on a recurring basis

-OTTAWA, May 15 Canadian home resales fell in April as a government move to cool the long housing boom sent buyers to the sidelines and sparked a spike of new listings, the Canadian Real Estate Association said on Monday.
+* Camber Capital Management LLC reports 7.13 percent passive stake in AMAG Pharmaceuticals Inc as on May 04, 2017 - SEC filing Source text (http://bit.ly/2rj6Y6h) Further company coverage: